Noncausal Page-Wootters circuits: Introduction

 \section{Introduction}

 Indefinite causal structure is an extension of the usual notion of causal structure that is expected to become relevant in quantum gravity: In general relativity, causal structure is dynamical instead of fixed and attributing quantum properties~\cite{Hardy2005, Hardy2007, Hardy2009, Feynman1957, zych2019bell, Rovelli2004, Kiefer2012, Butterfield1999} would imply the existence of exotic causal structures, like superpositions of space-times and superpositions of the order of events.
 The process matrix framework~\cite{OCB,araujo2017purification} was invented to systematically describe such indefinite or quantum causal structures.
 However, many processes that arise in this framework have no clear physical interpretation and it is not known which of them are realizable in nature.
-It has, therefore, been suggested that only processes, which reversibly map a well defined casual past to a well defined casual future with possibly indefinite causal order in between, are physical~ \cite{araujo2017purification}.
-For such processes, it has been shown that one can always find a causal reference frame that represents the perspective of an agent or observer within the causal structure~\cite{guerin2018observer}.
-While the observer's event is local in their causal frame of reference, the events of other observers may be "smeared" over the causal past and future of the event.
-Still the question which processes are realizable in nature remains open.\\
+It has, therefore, been suggested that only processes, which reversibly map a well defined causal past to a well defined causal future with possibly indefinite causal order in between, are physical~ \cite{araujo2017purification}.
+For such processes, it has been shown that one can always find a causal reference frame that represents the perspective of an agent within the causal structure~\cite{guerin2018agent}.
+While the agent's event is local in their causal frame of reference, the events of other agents may be ``smeared'' over the causal past and future of the event.
+Still the question which processes are realizable in nature remains open.
+Some non-causal processes can violate device-independent causal inequalities~\cite{branciard2015simplest, baumeler2014maximal,brukner2015bounding}, although no physical interpretation for such processes are known.
+Other processes, for example the so-called quantum switch~\cite{chiribella2013quantum,procopio2015experimental,rubino2017experimental}, where the order of operations is controlled by a quantum system, cannot violate causal inequalities but exhibit indefinite causal order that can be identified by causal witnesses~\cite{araujo2015witnessing}.
+Moreover, it is possible to experimentally implement such coherent quantum control of causal order~\cite{procopio2015experimental,rubino2017experimental, wei2019experimental, goswami2018communicating, Taddei2020, Rubino2017, Goswami2018, Guo2020}.
+Overall, however, many mathematically consistent process matrices are believed to be unphysical, yet there are only very few reasonable postulates, like~\cite{araujo2017purification}, that actually allow to rule out some processes as unphysical.\\